FelipeSempertegui/FEM_renderer/README.md

-# test
+# SUMMARY:
-This project computes a Finite-Element solution of a middle ear mesh and render it via OpenGL
+This project was built to both simulate the dynamic behavior of a human middle ear model via the Finite-Element-Method and to visualize the generated results via the OpenGL graphics API.
+The FEM solver was developed, so it could include the following peculiarities of a human middle ear: